Southern Norfolk Sand Plain Natural Area

 For these reasons, the Nature Conservancy of Canada (NCC) has invested considerable resources in Norfolk County.
 It is a critical area for conserving the species and habitats unique to Canada’s Carolinian Life Zone, and for achieving conservation at a landscape level by building on a network of existing conservation lands.

-NCC’s work in Norfolk has been generously supported by The W. Garfield Weston Foundation and other supporters.
+NCC’s work in Norfolk has been generously supported by the Weston Family Foundation and other supporters.
 NCC has enlarged and connected existing natural areas at Long Point and Turkey Point, along Big Creek and in areas around Backus Woods, the St. Williams Conservation Reserve and South Walsingham Sand Ridges.

 NCC also owns a patch of older-growth forest near Simcoe.
 This forest is named in honour of Norfolk’s esteemed naturalist, Monroe Landon.